AIxRead

 English (United States)

-A name derived from Sanskrit, referring to Lord Venkateshwara, a form of Lord Vishnu.
+A name of Indian origin, often associated with Lord Venkateshwara, a form of the Hindu god Vishnu.